Get a Free Quote

 The Checkerboard Method for Even Placement

-2. Once you have made the grid, return to fill in the gaps row by row.
+2. Once the first “grid” is done, go back and fill in the gaps row by row.

 Troubleshooting Common Issues